NyanCat42/torque_sensor_controller/README.md

 The controller reads bottom bracket torque and cadence, computes an assist current target, and sends motor current commands to the VESC.
 It also tracks odometer data with FRAM-backed persistence and exposes a local web UI for status, tuning, and OTA firmware updates.

-## Project Status

-This is an actively developed personal project used as a practical internal reference.

 ## Features